 Humanitarian or Significant Public Benefit Parole for Individuals Outside the United States

-Individuals who are outside of the United States may be able to request parole into the United States based on humanitarian or significant public benefit reasons.
+Individuals who are outside of the United States may be able to request parole into the United States based on urgent humanitarian or significant public benefit reasons.

 For information on the types of documents and evidence you should submit in support of a request for parole, please see Guidance on Evidence for Certain Types of Humanitarian or Significant Public Benefit Parole Requests.